Real operator spaces and operator algebras

 The results 2.1.5--2.1.8 and the relevant Appendix A.6 in \cite{BLM} rely in places on Cohen factorization, but as we mentioned above the latter is valid in the real case.
 Lemma 2.1.9 and 2.1.18 in the real case appear as Proposition 4.3 and Lemma 4.12 in \cite{BT}.
 Indeed most results in Section 2.1 of \cite{BLM} are just as in the complex case, or are explicitly in \cite{Sharma,BT}.
-E.g.\ the unitization $A^1$ was studied in \cite[Section 3]{Sharma} where it was checked that $(A^1)_c \cong (A_c)^1$.
+E.g.\ the unitization $A^1$ was studied in \cite[Section 3]{Sharma} where it was checked that $(A^1)_c \cong (A_c)^1$ completely isometrically.
 For the $\cU(X)$ construction from Section 2.2 of \cite{BLM} it is clear that $\cU(X)_c \cong \cU(X_c)$ completely isometrically and as operator algebras (just as we saw the analogous result for $\cS(X)_c$ in the introduction).
 Sharma abstractly characterized real operator algebras in \cite{Sharma}.
 The rest of the results in Section 2.2--2.5 in \cite{BLM} are virtually unchanged in the real case, with the exception (as in Chapter 1) being the complex interpolation results in Section 2.3.
 We mention in particular the fact that the quotient of a real operator algebra $A$ by a closed two sided ideal is a real operator algebra, which follows as in \cite[Proposition 2.3.4]{BLM} or from the complex case and the earlier complete isometry $A/I \subset (A/I)_c \cong A_c/I_c$ \cite[Lemma 5.12]{Sharma}.

 The theory of the left, right and two-sided multiplier algebras of an approximately unital operator algebra $A$ in \cite[Section 2.6]{BLM} is just as in the complex case.
 The following follows from Lemma \ref{mltsco} but we include the short direct proof.